Proc3ssa/lab2-GTP/README.md

 ## Git commands used

-Here are the pull requests created during the development of this project, each focused on section creation.
+Here are the git commands used during the project.

 ---

-### 🔁 PR #1 - Add Responsive Navigation Menu

-**Branch:** `feature/responsive-navbar`
+### Git init

 **Description:**
-Implemented a fully responsive navbar with a mobile-first approach.
-Includes a hamburger menu that toggles a sliding navigation panel for smaller screens and inline navigation for larger screens.

-**Related Issue:** #101
-**Status:** ✅ Merged
+The git init command is used to inialize a git repository, Making the files in that folder trackable by git.

 ---

-### 🧱 PR #2 - Implement Responsive Layout for Character Counter

-**Branch:** `feature/responsive-layout`
+### Git add .

 **Description:**
+The git add command is used to stage files in the project.
+In staging the files are being tracked, and they are waiting for them to be committed.

+---

+### Git commit -m "description"

+**Description:**
+The git init command was is used to commit changes to files that are in the staging phase.
+This command was used a number of times, depending on the changes I wanted to commit.

+---

+### Git switch -c header

+**Description:**
+This git command is used to create and switch to a branch called header, and switch to that branch.

+---

+### Git checkout

+**Description:**
+The git command is used to switch branches, and also restore a previous version of a file.

+---

+### git switch -c main-headin

+**Description:**
+The git command was used to create and switch to a branch called main-heading.

+---

+### Git swicth -c article

+**Description:**
+The git command was used to create and switch to a branch named article.

+---

+## Git swicth -c down-elements

+**Description:**
+The git command was used to create and switch to a branch named down-elements.

+---

+## git merge header

+**Description:**
+The git command was used merge the hearder branch to main.

+---

+## git merge main-heading

+**Description:**
+The git command was used merge the main-heading branch to main.

+---

+## git merge down-elements

+**Description:**
+The git command was used merge the down-elements branch to main.

+---

+## PRs

+### 🧱 PR #1 - Implemented the down-elements section.

+**Branch:** `down-elements`
+**Description:**
-Built a responsive layout using Flexbox and media queries to support desktop, tablet, and mobile breakpoints.
+Used Flexbox and media queries to build for desktop, tablet, and mobile devices for the down-element section.

-**Related Issue:** #102
+**Related Issue:** #2
 **Status:** ✅ Merged

+### 🧱 PR #2 - Implemented the hearder section.

+**Branch:** `header`
+**Description:**
+Built a responsive layout using Flexbox and media queries to support desktop, tablet, and mobile breakpoints for the header section.

+**Related Issue:** #2
+**Status:** ✅ Merged

 ---

-### 🐞 PR #3 - Fix Word Count Bug
+### 🧱 PR #3 - Implemented the main-heading section.

-**Branch:** `bugfix/word-count`
+**Branch:** `main-heading`
 **Description:**
-Resolved a bug where extra whitespace inflated the word count.
-The new logic trims input and filters out empty strings during split.
+Built a responsive  main-heading section layout using Flexbox and media queries to support desktop, tablet, and mobile devices.

-**Related Issue:** #103
+**Related Issue:** #3
 **Status:** ✅ Merged

 ### Continued development

-- Improve accessibility by adding ARIA attributes and ensuring proper semantic HTML structure.
+- Improve accessibility by ensuring proper semantic HTML structure.
 - Write unit tests to ensure the JavaScript functionality is robust.
 - Explore CSS Grid for more complex layouts in future projects.
 - Optimize CSS for better performance and maintainability.